Skip to content

 Without a tokenWith a token

-”Show More Results” live searchNot available (only cached results and exact package-ID lookups like Google.Chrome work)Full live search across the WinGet repository in real time
+”Show More Results” deep searchNot available (browse, cached results, and exact package-ID lookups like Google.Chrome still work)Full search across the WinGet repository in real time

-The live search needs a token because GitHub’s code search API requires authentication.
+The deep search needs a token because GitHub’s code search API requires authentication.

 To create and add the token: